dltj/dltj-blog/content/2025-04-11-tesla-takedown-protest-signs.md

 We need the legislature to step up, support the judiciary, and tell the executive to knock it off.

 [Download](https://dltj.org/assets/attachments/Three%20Branches%20protest%20sign.pdf) and print your own 26" by 16" version of this sign.

+## Dictators Hold Parades {: #dictators-hold-parades}
+{{ image(width="600", localsrc="2025/2025-06-13-dictators-hold-parades-sign.jpg", alt="The protest sign shows a composite image of Donald Trump and Kim Jong Un shaking hands with rows of marching soldiers in the background.
+Bold text at the top reads 'Dictators Hold Parades' and at the bottom, 'Not Democracies.'
+The image critiques authoritarian displays of power, contrasting them with democratic values.
+The military parade emphasizes the message against dictatorial practices.", caption="<i>Dictators Hold Parades</i> protest sign, first used on 14-Jun-2025") }}

+My daughter was listening to {{ robustlink(href="https://www.nytimes.com/2025/06/13/podcasts/the-daily/israel-iran-trump-military-parade.html", versionurl="https://web.archive.org/web/20250613232144/https://www.nytimes.com/2025/06/13/podcasts/the-daily/israel-iran-trump-military-parade.html", versiondate="2025-06-13", title="Israel’s Massive Attack on Iran — and Why Tomorrow’s Military Parade Is So Fraught | The New York Times", anchor="a story from <i>The Daily</i>") }} from the New York Times and shouted out, "that's my sign!"
+The guest had been talking about how Trump's parade in Washington, DC, is un-American and something that dictatorships do.
+A little photo searching and editing later...this sign was born.

+[Download](https://dltj.org/assets/attachments/Dictators%20Hold%20Parades%20protest%20sign.pdf) and print your own 26" by 16" version of this sign.

 ## All of the ABOVE! {: #all-of-the-above}